Symplectic maps and hyperK\"ahler moment map geometry

-where $\sigma_M = \frac{\omega_M^2}2$ is the volume form of $M$. \end{theointro} A smooth map $f:M\to M$ defines a \emph{tangent map} $f_*:TM\to TM$ on the tangent bundle.
-Using the triviality of the tangent bundle of a quotient $M=V/\Gamma$, the tangent map $f_*$ can be understood as a $\vecV$-valued differential form, denoted $\scrD f\in \scrF$ and closely related to the differential operator $d$ in local coordinates (cf.~\S\ref{sec:diffdiff} for a more detailed definition).
+A smooth map $f:M\to M$ defines a \emph{tangent map} $f_*:TM\to TM$.
+Using the triviality of the tangent bundle of a quotient torus, the tangent map $f_*$ can be understood as a $\vecV$-valued differential form, denoted $\scrD f\in \scrF$ and closely related to the differential operator $d$ in local coordinates (cf.~\S\ref{sec:diffdiff} for a more detailed definition).
 Thus $\scrD$ defines a linear differential operator between {the moduli spaces}